- What is Network Engineering?

 4. Networking Research and Development Specialist

 We all know that research and development is a core part of any budding industry to grow to its full potential.
 It nurtures the data from the research and analyses it for greater use.
 A networking research and development specialist is an expert in this domain of work.
 The specialist will be responsible for connecting with the external and the internal parties related to the company like vendors, stakeholders, employees, managers, technicians, etc.

 A network research and development specialist will research different network protocols, methodologies, and services in order to incorporate the latest technologies and configure a superior network system.

-Have a clear knowledge of the basics of networking and other specialties.
+Have a clear knowledge of the basics of networking and other specialities.

 A network analyst is a professional who is responsible for analyzing, identifying, and managing different queries and data about network components.
 A network analyst needs to be a versatile person who understands the technical as well as the business side of the company.

-For understanding, analyzing, and interpreting the final solution, he/she has to look through the data of the networks and the business.
+To understand, analyse, and interpret the final solution, he/she has to look through the data of the networks and the business.
 Based on the data interpreted like the latest trends or surveys from the parties, a network analyst will take action to resolve any issue regarding network operations.